Best free cloud storage of 2023

 -

-We found Mega a strong all round storage provider with a generous 20GB free plan (with more space available), a wide range of powerful open-source apps, excellent security and a host of useful bonus features.
+We found Mega a strong all round storage provider with a generous free plan, a wide range of powerful open-source apps, excellent security and a host of useful bonus features.

 The service delivers more than you might expect in just about every area.
 Mega's 20GB free space is a very big deal all on its own, but there’s plenty more where that came from: install the desktop app, that's 5GB more; the mobile app, another 5GB; refer a friend, another 5GB; verify your phone number, another 5GB.

 Mega's free plan does have a catch or two.
 It may limit the amount of data you can transfer, for instance, depending on its current server load.
-That could be a problem, but as the limit is variable and Mega doesn't give any clues what it might be, it's impossible to say.
+That could be a problem, but as the limit is variable and Mega doesn't give any clues what it might be, it's impossible to say how problematic it will be, but what we can say is that you should expect disruption.

-Overall, although Mega might not work for everyone, the service has some impressive functionality, and we’d say it’s one of the best free deals around.
+Overall, although Mega might not work for everyone we’d say it’s one of the best free cloud storage deals you can get right now.

 Read our full Mega review.